 Disabling SIP while patches are in use may cause boot issues (one boot would be fine, but next will likely fail).
 Script documentation mentions keeping SIP disabled at all times patch is active.

-Update: I noticed that the PSU on the Razor, while extremely quite, does not shuts off when computer sleeps.
-Maybe Razor can update this.
+Update: I noticed that the PSU on the Razer, while extremely quite, does not shuts off when computer sleeps.
+Maybe Razer can update this.

 Update 2: loading the card with Valley Extreme HD test widens the gap:

 - Vega 56: 56 fps

 - Build In Radeon R9 M370X: 11 fps

 Windows install: since my Vega is ROG version it comes with very annoying for me LED lights.
 That can only be turned off in Windows machine/boot.
 So I installed a tryout windows 10 but end up with Error 12 for the driver and did not wanted to mess with the EFI so I will plug it into a Windows desktop to stop the lights.
 Otherwise installation on Windows on Mac was straight forward:

 2. Install boot amp drivers

 3. Download drivers and from Device Manager find the second card which is MS Generic adapter but this is your Vega.
 Choose manual install and point it to your driver directory.
 Keep in mind if you use ATI drivers they come in install package so run it and finish the install with it.
 It will say it did not find any ATI cards.
 That is fine.
 It expands the content into your C:\AMD folder.
 Go back to device manager and point it to that folder.